 Aside from from the colours and geographic area, the mascot was another possible avenue to build a connection with Sydney, but again, it seemed the marketers had their thoughts elsewhere.
 The mascot was titled G-man and designed to resemble a kind of cross between a 1950s door-to-door salesman and a pin-up boy for a toothpaste commercial.
-If the marketers had wanted a more accurate representation of their region, then a couple of missing teeth or darker hair colour wouldn’t have gone astray.
+If the marketers had wanted a more accurate representation of the western Sydney region, then a couple of missing teeth or darker hair colour wouldn’t have gone astray.